Skip to content

 Ubuntu Jammy (22.04)

-You can find the official stemcells from bosh.io/stemcells Jammy Jellyfish is an Ubuntu LTS Release, released April, 2022.
+You can find the official stemcells from bosh.io/stemcells.
+Jammy Jellyfish is an Ubuntu LTS Release, released April 2022 with patches being supported until April 2027.

 Ubuntu Bionic (18.04)